ysfchn/dymo-bluetooth/README.md

     # Images needs to be stretched by at least 2 times like
     # how its mobile app does, otherwise printer will render
-    # the labels too thin.
+    # the labels too narrow.
     canvas = canvas.stretch_image(2)

     # Get a list of printers.